-At June 30, 2021, we had approximately \$772 million in cash and investments at our holding company and our holding company's debt obligations were \$1.1 billion in aggregate principal amount, consisting of \$242 million of 5.75% Senior Notes due in 2023 ("5.75% Notes"), \$650 million of 5.25% Senior Notes due 2028 (the 5.25% Notes), and \$209 million of 9% Convertible Junior Subordinated Debentures due in 2063 ("9% Debentures").
-Annual debt service on the 5.75% Notes, 5.25% Notes and 9% Debentures outstanding as of June 30, 2021, is approximately \$70 million.
+At September 30, 2021, we had approximately \$716 million in cash and investments at our holding company and our holding company's debt obligations were \$1.1 billion in aggregate principal amount, consisting of \$242 million of 5.75% Senior Notes due in 2023 ("5.75% Notes"), \$650 million of 5.25% Senior Notes due 2028 (the 5.25% Notes), and \$209 million of 9% Convertible Junior Subordinated Debentures due in 2063 ("9% Debentures").
+Annual debt service on the 5.75% Notes, 5.25% Notes and 9% Debentures outstanding as of September 30, 2021, is approximately \$67 million.

-The 5.75% Senior Notes, 5.25% Senior Notes and 9% Debentures are obligations of our holding company.
-MGIC Investment Corporation, and not of its subsidiaries.
-The payment of dividends from our insurance subsidiaries which, other than investment income and raising capital in the public markets, is the principal source of our holding company cash inflow, is restricted by insurance regulation.
-In addition, through September 30, 2021, dividends paid by MGIC to our holding company require GSE approval if MGIC's excess of Available Assets is or would become less than 50% of its Minimum Required Assets; and from October 1, 2021 through December 31, 2021 such dividends require GSE approval if MGIC's excess of Available Assets is or would become less than 15% of its Minimum Required Assets.
+The 5.75% Senior Notes, 5.25% Senior Notes and 9% Debentures are obligations of our holding company, MGIC Investment Corporation, and not of its subsidiaries.
+The payment of dividends from our insurance subsidiaries which, other than investment income and raising capital in the public markets, is the principal source of our holding company cash inflow, is restricted by insurance regulation, including a requirement that mortgage insurers make annual additions to a contingency reserve of approximately 50% of earned premiums, which, with certain exceptions, must be maintained for ten years.
+In addition, through December 31, 2021, dividends paid by MGIC to our holding company require GSE approval if MGIC's excess of Available Assets is or would become less than 15% of its Minimum Required Assets.
 MGIC is the principal source of dividends.
-In the first quarter of 2020, MGIC paid a total of \$390 million in dividends of cash and investments to our holding company.
-We ask the OCI not to object before MGIC pays dividends and, due to the uncertainty surrounding the COVID-19 pandemic, MGIC did not pay dividends of cash and/or investment securities to the holding company from the second guarter of 2020 through the second guarter of 2021; however, in the third quarter of 2020, MGIC distributed to the holding company, as a dividend, its ownership in \$133 million of the 9% Debentures, with a fair value of \$167 million and in August 2021, MGIC paid a \$150 million cash dividend to the holding company.
+We ask the OCI not to object before MGIC pays dividends and, due to the uncertainty surrounding the COVID-19 pandemic, MGIC did not pay dividends of cash and/or investment securities to the holding company from the second quarter of 2020 through the second quarter of 2021; however, in the third guarter of 2020, MGIC distributed to the holding company, as a dividend, its ownership in \$133 million of the 9% Debentures, with a fair value of \$167 million.
+MGIC paid a \$150 million cash dividend to the holding company in August 2021.
 GSE approval was not required for the August 2021 dividend.
 Future dividend payments from MGIC to the holding company will be determined in consultation with the board of directors, and after considering any updated estimates about the economic impacts of the COVID-19 pandemic on our business.